Here is a Valentine's Day-themed piece. I know that we have been slow with that this year, but expect a few more related to the holiday.

 I hope that you enjoyed that story.

 Thanks to the support on our Facebook page so far.
-We appreciate that there are so many of you as passionate about good stories and literature as us.
+We appreciate that there are so many of you as passionate about good stories and literature as we are.

 If you keep reading us, we'll keep writing.